AdminUI/inertia-routes/README.md

 - Binds your error messages for each field automatically to the `error-messages` prop
 - Passes a label field derived from the field name
+- Activates counter for strings with a `min:NUM` or `max:NUM` validation

 > [!TIP]
 > If you want your required fields to stand out, try adding